 This Disclosure Note re-affirms the alignment of DWM's policies and procedures with the Impact Principles and will be updated annually.
-In accordance with the requirements of being a signatory of the Impact Principles, DWM obtained independent verification from Innovest Advisory in March 2021 (link).
-Going forward, DWM will obtain an independent verification on a regular basis, no later than at three-year intervals (with the next planned for 2024), or earlier if there is a significant change to our impact processes.
+In accordance with the requirements of being a signatory of the Impact Principles, DWM obtained independent verification from BlueMark in March 2024 (link).
+The previous verification was conducted in 2021.
+DWM will continue to obtain an independent verification on a regular basis, no later than at three-year intervals (with the next planned for 2027), or earlier if there is a significant change to our impact processes.